Bethe vectors and recurrence relations for twisted Yangian based models

 \section{Introduction}

-Twisted Yangian based models, known as one-dimensional ``soliton non-preserving'' open spin chains, were first investigated by means of the analytic Bethe ansatz techniques in \cite{Do00,AA05,AC06a,AC06b} and more recently in \cite{ADK15}.
+Twisted Yangian based models, known as one-dimensional ``soliton non-preserving'' open spin chains, were first investigated by means of analytic Bethe ansatz techniques \cite{Doi00,AA05,AC06a,AC06b} and more recently in \cite{ADK15}.
 Such models are known to play a role in Yang-Mills theories, where twisted Yangians emerge in the context of integrable boundary overlaps \cite{dLG19,Go24} and open fishchains \cite{GJP21}.

-A crucial step in understanding twisted Yangian based models is finding explicit expressions of Bethe vectors in the even case, when the underlying bulk Lie algebra is $\mfgl_{2n}$ and the boundary symmetry is $\mfsp_{2n}$ or $\mfso_{2n}$, this was achieved in \cite{GMR19}.
-The latter paper uses the algebraic Bethe anstaz techniques put forward in \cite{Rsh85,DVK87}.
+A crucial step in understanding twisted Yangian based models is finding explicit expressions of Bethe vectors.
+In the case when the bulk symmetry is $\mfgl_{2n}$ and the boundary symmetry is $\mfsp_{2n}$ or $\mfso_{2n}$, this was achieved in \cite{GMR19} using algebraic Bethe anstaz techniques put forward in \cite{Rsh85,DVK87}.
 These techniques apply to the cases, when the $R$-matrix intertwining monodromy matrices of the model can be written in a six-vertex block-form.
-The monodromy matrix of the model is then also written in a block-form, in terms of matrix operators $A$, $B$, $C$, and $D$, that are matrix analogous of the conventional creation, annihilation and diagonal operators of the six-vertex model.
-The exchange relations between these matrix operators turn out to be reminiscent of those of the six-vertex model.
-Such techniques have been used to study one-dimensional $\mfso_{2n}$- and $\mfsp_{2n}$-symmetric spin chains in \cite{Rsh91,GP16,GR20a,GR20b,Reg22}.
+The monodromy matrix is then also written in a block-form, in terms of matrix operators $A$, $B$, $C$, and $D$, that are matrix analogues of the conventional creation, annihilation and diagonal operators.
+Exchange relations between these matrix operators turn out to be reminiscent of those of the standard six-vertex model.
+Such techniques have been used to study $\mfso_{2n}$- and $\mfsp_{2n}$-symmetric spin chains in \cite{Rsh91,GP16,GR20a,GR20b,Reg22}.
 A more general framework of such techniques has recently been proposed in \cite{Ge24}.